You said, we did: Actioning feedback from service user consultations

 We… Love to hear this!
 Knowing this works means we will continue to do more of it.

-We did… Recruit employment specialists into paid and voluntary roles, who are setting up Jobs Clubs at all bases which will have access to a computer, to help with applications etc.
+We did: Recruit employment specialists into paid and voluntary roles.
+They are setting up Jobs Clubs at all bases which will provide access to a computer, to help with applications, etc.

 You also said that more progression is needed in groups and that groups can be “life-changing”.
 We will gather some more specific feedback about how we can help you make the most of groups at our next consultation event.

-We did… Set up a Recovery Day at the Mill, which brought together Acorn, Emerging Futures, Hep C Trust amongst others, to provide an “under one roof” offer.
-We would like to find out more about what exactly this means, if you have any views on what this could look like, please do give us more feedback.
+We did: Set up a Recovery Day at the Mill, which brought together Acorn, Emerging Futures and The Hepatitis C Trust amongst others, to provide an “under one roof” offer.
+We would like to find out more about what exactly this means.
+If you have any ideas on what this could look like, please do give us more feedback.

-You said… Better links to mental health services needed.
+You said: Better links to mental health services are needed.

-We are… Reviewing the existing links with other services, identify gaps, and review how we can make these other services more accessible.
+We are: Reviewing the existing links with other services to identify gaps, and review how we can make these services more accessible.

 You also said that there’s a lack of parking at Phoenix Mill - this is unfortunately not something we can resolve or action quickly, but it is something we will consider when reviewing whether facilities are fit for purpose.